Corporate history

 2011

-Acquired BOZEL BRASIL S.A., which is a ferroalloy maker in Brazil, and BOZEL EUROPE S.A.S in France as 100% subsidiaries.
+Acquired BOZEL BRASIL S.A., a ferroalloy producer in Brazil, and BOZEL EUROPE S.A.S in France as 100% subsidiaries.

 2012